This article has been reviewed by tax expert Erica Gellerman, CPA.

 Almost any cost associated with your business vehicle can be written off, including car loan or lease payments, depreciation, fuel, and insurance.
 If you’re also using your car for personal use, you’ll need to determine the portion of time that you’re using your vehicle for business and write off only that percentage of your vehicle costs.

-In lieu of keeping track of auto costs—or if your vehicle isn’t owned by your business—business owners can instead use the standard mileage rate of 54 cents to deduct the costs of operating a car for business purposes.
-Since your home office is your “base” location, that means 54 cents per mile for travel from your home to client meetings, networking events, seminars, or any other business activity.
+In lieu of keeping track of auto costs business owners can instead use the standard mileage rate of 57.5 cents to deduct the costs of operating a car for business purposes.
+Since your home office is your “base” location, that means 57.5 cents per mile for travel from your home to client meetings, networking events, seminars, or any other business activity.

-Do you keep track of your receipts for parking fees or tolls?
+Do you keep track of your receipts for parking fees or tolls in advance of tax season?
 You absolutely should, as any that are associated with a visit to a client or supplier or travel to a tradeshow or conference can be tax deductible.
 While these individual charges may be small, they can add up over the course of the year to major savings on your tax bill.

 As you consider these potential tax deductions for your home business, keep in mind the IRS’s general guideline that an expense must be “ordinary and necessary” in order to qualify as a deduction.
 So while we provide this list as a starting point, it’s not a replacement for the professional advice of a certified public accountant.